-Goodwill relates to the purchase of Big Yellow Self Storage Company Limited in 1999.
+The goodwill relates to the purchase of Big Yellow Self Storage Company Limited in 1999.
 The asset is tested bi-annually for impairment.
-The carrying value of £1,433,000 remains unchanged from the prior year as there is considered to be no impairment in the value of the asset.
+The carrying value remains unchanged from the prior year as there is considered to be no impairment in the value of the asset.

-d) Investment in associate
+d) Investment in associates